codypaternostro/RemotePro/docs/en-US/Invoke-RpCommandObject.md

 # Invoke-RpCommandObject

 ## SYNOPSIS
-Executes a command from a RemotePro command object.
+Executes a command object using the call operator (&) by default or Invoke-Command if specified.

 ## SYNTAX